cfengine/documentation/reference/components/cf-serverd.markdown

 tags: [Components, cf-serverd]
 ---

-Server - used to distribute policy and/or data files to clients requesting them and used to respond to requests from `cf-runagent`.
+`cf-serverd` is a socket listening daemon providing two services: it acts as a file server for remote file copying and it allows an authorized `cf-runagent` to start a `cf-agent` run. `cf-agent` typically connects to a `cf-serverd` instance to request updated policy code, but may also request additional files for download. `cf-serverd`  employs role based access control (defined in policy code) to authorize requests.

-`cf-serverd` keeps the promises made in `common` and `server` bundles, and is
-affected by `common` and `server` control bodies.
+`cf-serverd` keeps the promises made in `common` and `server` bundles, and is affected by `common` and `server` control bodies.

 ## Command reference

-    '--help'
+    --help, -h
-       (-h) - Print the help message
+        Print the help message

-    '--debug'
-       (-d value) - Set debugging level 0,1,2,3 '--verbose'
+    --debug, -d
+        Enable debugging output

+    --verbose, -v
-       (-v) - Output verbose information about the behavior of the agent
+        Output verbose information about the behaviour of the agent

-    '--version'
+    --version, -V
-       (-V) - Output the version of the software '--file'
+        Output the version of the software

+    --file, -f
-       (-f value) - Specify an alternative input file than the default '--define'
+        Specify an alternative input file than the default

+    --define, -D
-       (-D value) - Define a list of comma separated classes to be defined at the start of execution
+        Define a list of comma separated classes to be defined at the start of execution

-    '--negate'
+    --negate, -N
-       (-N value) - Define a list of comma separated classes to be undefined at the start of execution
+        Define a list of comma separated classes to be undefined at the start of execution

-    '--no-lock'
+    --no-lock, -K
-       (-K) - Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run
+        Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run

-    '--inform'
+    --inform, -I
-       (-I) - Print basic information about changes made to the system, i.e. promises repaired
+        Print basic information about changes made to the system, i.e. promises repaired

-    '--diagnostic'
-       (-x) - Activate internal diagnostics (developers only) '--no-fork'
+    --no-fork, -F
-       (-F) - Run as a foreground processes (do not fork) '--ld-library-path'
+        Run as a foreground processes (do not fork)

+    --ld-library-path, -L
-       (-L value) - Set the internal value of LD\_LIBRARY\_PATH for child processes
+        Set the internal value of LD_LIBRARY_PATH for child processes

-    '--legacy-output'
+    --generate-avahi-conf, -A
+        Generates avahi configuration file to enable policy server to be discovered in the network

+    --legacy-output, -l
-       (-l) - Use legacy output format
+        Use legacy output format

-Debug levels: 1=parsing, 2=running, 3=summary, 4=expression eval
+    --color, -C
+        Enable colorized output.
+Possible values: 'always', 'auto', 'never'.
+Default is 'never'

 ## Control Promises

 Settings describing the details of the fixed behavioral promises made by `cf-serverd`.
 Server controls are mainly about determining access policy for the connection protocol: i.e. access to the server itself.
 Access to specific files must be granted in addition.

 ```cf3